CHERIoT Programmers' Guide

 The priority of threads matters only in relative terms.
 Like FreeRTOS (and unlike UNIX), higher numbers mean higher priorities.
 The scheduler has some data structures whose size depends on the number of priorities, so compiling with fewer priorities can make the scheduler smaller.

 The entry point is a compartment entry point.
-It must be exposed as described in Chapter 4.
+It must be exposed as described in Chapter 5.
+Compartments and libraries.
 Thread entry points take no arguments and return no arguments.

 On most other systems, thread creation functions take a pointer.
 This does not make sense for threads that are not dynamically created because there is no context for their creation.